Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 The <span class="tab-name">gProfiler</span> grouped tabs show the [gProfiler](https://biit.cs.ut.ee/gprofiler/gost) enrichment results in both graphical and tabular format, separately for the following gene categorizations: direct + indirect enhancement/suppression genes, only direct enhancement/suppression genes, and compensatory enhancement/suppression genes.
 The number of genes in each category can be seen in the <span class="tab-name">Summary table</span> tab.

 gProfiler takes a list of ranked genes as input, and outputs enrichment from multiple sources including Gene Ontology terms, biological pathways, regulatory motifs of transcription factors, and more.
-We rank the input genes list by LFC, either shrunken or unshrunken as indicated in the <span class="tab-name">Summary table</span> tab.
+We rank the input genes list by greatest combined absolute genotype and drug LFC, either shrunken or unshrunken as indicated in the left-hand sidebar.

 {: .info-title }
 > Try it out